Common negative keyword mistakes to avoid

 There are two options to add negative keywords on your Google Ads account; campaign and ad group level.
 You need to make sure where to add them to make the best out of your PPC budget.

-Say you’re an eCommerce platform selling computer parts and you’re running a campaign for motherboards, but you’re not offering extended warranty for this product.
+Say you’re an eCommerce platform selling computer parts, and you’re running a campaign for motherboards, but you’re not offering extended warranty for this product.
 Therefore, “extra guarantee” or “extended guarantee” could be negative keywords for this campaign.

 However, let’s imagine that you have “Intel”, “Apple Silicon”, or “Nvidia” ad groups in your motherboards campaign.
 In this case, you would need to add “Apple Silicon,” and “Nvidia” as negative keywords for Samsung in the ad group level.
 If you added those negatives in the campaign level, this would be a huge mistake as some of your ad groups in your campaign depend directly on these keywords.